 How PNC Bank CDs Rates Compare to Other Banks

-Being a financial services giant with several retail banking branches, PNC Bank faces some operating expenses that online banks don’t.
-This is one of the reasons it's CDs don’t offer the strongest interest rates.
+Being a financial service giant with several retail banking branches, PNC Bank faces some operating expenses that online banks don’t.
+This is one of the reasons its CDs don’t offer the strongest interest rates.
 But compared with some of the other major banks with physical branches, PNC CD rates start to shine a bit.

 Chase bank CD rates are at times lower than those offered by PNC Bank.
 For example, Chase offers a 12-month CD with a minimum deposit of $1,000 and an interest rate of 0.01%.
-A Fixed-Rate CD that PNC Bank offers for the same minimum deposit and term length generates a slightly higher 0.04% interest rate.
-Another similar offering by Bank of America provides a slightly larger interest rate of 0.07% but requires a minimum deposit of $10,000.
+A Fixed-Rate CD that PNC Bank offers for the same minimum deposit and term length generates 0.02% interest rate.

 If you’re ultimately comfortable getting all your banking done online, you can find much stronger CD rates with companies like Ally Bank and Marcus by Goldman Sachs.

 Should You Get a PNC Bank CD Account?

 If you’re already a PNC Bank customer and prefer to consolidate all your financial accounts with a single firm, a PNC Bank CD may suit you.
 It’ll also help if you’re comfortable with leaving large amounts of money invested for a long time as this move could get you the best CD rates at PNC Bank.
 But if you’re fine with having multiple firms manage different accounts or are comfortable with meeting all your financial needs online, you may find more valuable CDs elsewhere.

 For those loyal to PNC Bank, the firm runs retail branches across 19 states and the District of Columbia.
 You can open a CD account at any one of these.
 To do so, you’d need the following items: